Managed MCP Server

 To view token details, select the relevant token.
 You can copy this token and use it for MCP Client access.

-Accessing the Tacnode MCP Server
+Requesting the Tacnode Managed MCP Server

 MCP Server supports the Tools List and Tools Call interfaces for executing read-only queries directly on the database.